Supervised Visitation in NJ

 The goal is to allow the child to maintain a relationship with the non-custodial parent in a safe, controlled environment.

-In Monmouth County, family courts do not order supervised visitation lightly.
+In New Jersey, family courts do not order supervised visitation lightly.

-The New Jersey family court system generally believes that children benefit from having relationships with both parents, even after a divorce.
+The New Jersey family court system believes that children benefit from having relationships with both parents.

 However, there are circumstances when supervised visitation becomes necessary.